-Climate action is happening right now--it’s coming from the ground up.
-Our science has shown us that nature is an essential solution to climate change, trapping carbon to slow future warming and defending us from the effects of warming already happening.
+Climate action is happening right now—it’s coming from the ground up.
+Our science has shown us that nature-based climate strategies, that is changes in land management, conservation and restoration, are essential to address climate change, as they can reduce greenhouse gas emissions and sequester carbon to slow future warming and defend us from the climate impacts already happening.

 By 2050, two of every three people on Earth will live in a city.
 Rather than embracing nature, however, we’ve built our cities and towns to work against it.
 A shift to natural solutions can help cities address myriad challenges.